mshaheena/Hybrid-chatbot-arena/README.md

 ## 💡 What is This?

-This is a **hybrid machine learning chatbot evaluator** that helps you determine which chatbot response is better given a prompt.
+This is a **hybrid machine learning chatbot evaluator** that intelligently determines which chatbot response is better for a given prompt.

-It uses **intelligent intent detection** + **response scoring** to predict which response (A or B) is preferred.
+It uses **intent classification** + **response scoring** to predict which response (A or B) is preferred.

 ---

 ## 🔍 Example Use Case

-> You have two different chatbot models and want to **automatically choose** the better response for a given prompt — **this app does that**.
+> You have two chatbot models and want to **automatically select the better response** — this app helps you do just that.

 ✅ Great for:
 - Evaluating AI assistants
-- Testing multilingual chatbot models
+- Testing multilingual chatbots
 - Ranking outputs from LLMs
-- Real-time feedback for NLP applications
+- Real-time feedback in NLP pipelines

 ---